How to Install Jenkins on a Docker container

 • -v jenkins_home:/var/jenkins_home: Creates a dedicated volume for Jenkins data.
 All Jenkins data will be stored in the /var/jenkins_home folder in the container.
 It’s always recommended to use a dedicated volume over a bind mount.

-• jenkins/jenkins:lts-jdk17: the jenkins image
+• jenkins/jenkins:lts-jdk17: the Jenkins image

-To verify the jenkins container is running type the following:
+To verify the Jenkins container is running type the following:

 docker ls